Brian W. Murray

 • Featured in Legal 500 US 2014, Telecoms & Broadcast Regulatory

-• Chair of WBK Attorney Development Committee; Former Chair (and current member) of WBK Associate Hiring Committee
+• Chair Emeritus (and current member) of WBK Attorney Development Committee; Chair Emeritus (and current member) of WBK Associate Hiring Committee

 • Federal Communications Bar Association (FCBA)